 One of the more common errors we are seeing is the department that actually processes your return, the one that receives payment and the collection arm are not all talking.
 We have had countless clients who filed on time and made the correct payment still receive a notice about a late payment.
 In these cases we typically prepare a written response packet with copies of the front and back of their check, which should allow the agency to locate your original payment and apply it accordingly.
 Even if the original check had your Social Security Number in the memo section, they frequently seem to have difficulty applying payments when they taxpayer’s name is not on the check itself.

 Unfortunately, there is currently no proactive way to head off notices from these agencies.
 We get it, no one likes receiving a notice from the IRS or any state taxation department.
 They often make it scarier then it needs to be.
 It’s important to understand, if you filed correctly and paid on time, with perseverance and our help this will get resolved.
 You aren’t alone in receiving these notices in error.
-Please don’t hesitate to reach out to your team at YHB if you have questions.
+Please don’t hesitate to reach out to us if you have questions.